 Nature Play in the Garden

 Around Town: If you’re not ready for a garden of your own, visit a nature center like Tamarack Nature Center, where you can meet their gardener on Monday mornings and select weekends.

-3) Design a Fairy Garden – I recommend against the fussy, old-lady kind with breakable fairy features and perfect placement.
+At Home: I recommend against the fussy, old-lady kind with breakable fairy features and perfect placement.
 One year we made a Neighborhood of Make Believe garden with Daniel Tiger action figures, a coconut birdhouse and a souvenir trolley from a thrift shop.
 That garden was re-arranged daily because it was played with daily.
-If you want to build a sturdy fairy house to anchor your garden, drop in to Heartfelt Craft Store in Minneapolis, where you can find the material to build one.
+Preschoolers and even grade school kids will want to play in their fairy garde regularly if you make it engaging and sturdy.

-5) Create a sensory garden – Use plants and garden accessories to engage all 5 senses.
+At Home: Sensory stimulation is necessary for child development.
+Use plants and garden accessories to engage all 5 senses.
 Aromatic herbs are a good choice.
 This garden would be great near a sitting area, since many of the aromatic plants discourage mosquitoes.

-6) Make weeding fun – We made up a game about evil plants trying to infiltrate the garden and its our job to seek out these spies and eliminate them.
+At Home: We made up a game about evil plants trying to infiltrate the garden and its our job to seek out these spies and eliminate them.
 In our garden, we’ve learned to identify “evil baby trees” (maple seedlings), “creeping evil” (Creeping Charlie) and “Deadly Nightshade” (the variety of nightshade in our yard is not actually deadly, but its more exciting to call it deadly).
 I don’t expect more than 10-15 minutes of sporadic help before they get bored.

 Play that Supports Wildlife

 We take care of the things we value.
 If we want to raise young conservationists who value nature, helping them to create an awe and love for it is a good step.
 These are a few easy ways to encourage a love of wildlife.